ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 Priority `100` will allow this strategy to be used first on a clean installation or before any other strategy with lower priority.

-At this point you can go to the Back Office and check the results.
+At this point you can go to the back office and check the results.

 !!! note "Thumbnail mechanism "